sainikhith/sainikhith.github.io/_posts/2023-10-14-Finding-Prime-Numbers-With-Python.md

 Of course, many other languages like C, C++, R, Rust, Julia etc would also work.
 However, I find Python strikes a nice balance between simplicity, available libraries, and performance for this type of maths-focused code.
 The main thing is using a language that makes the algorithm clear and maintainable.

-### notes
-* REPL stands for Read Evaluate Print and Loop.
+> REPL stands for Read Evaluate Print and Loop.
 It basically means you can interactively run parts of your python code and see the  results, while you're still developing it.
 You don't have to finish it and fix all the syntax errors so it compiles before you can see if you have a problem with your approach.
 This was a new concept for me, but I like it.

 ---
-### what is a prime number?
+### What is a prime number?
 A prime number is a whole number greater than 1 that can only be divided evenly by 1 and itself to produce a whole number.
 For example, 5 is a prime number because it can only be divided evenly by 1 and 5.
 It cannot be divided evenly by any other whole numbers.

 Some key things about prime numbers: